Find the Best Overactive Bladder Medications for Your Body and Lifestyle

 Research shows that all of the anticholinergics on the market are similarly effective for OAB, though some tend to bring more side effects than others.
 There are short-acting and long-acting versions of these drugs, and in most cases, the long-acting medication is more effective.

 Oxybutynin is one of the drugs that cause problems: more people have quit this drug than any of the others, due to the dry skin and mouth, constipation, and upset stomach that it brought.

-Next page: more medications and what to do when meds don’t work.
+Next page: more overactive bladder medications and what to do when medications don’t work.